 Due to the sequencing of the prerequisite and professional program coursework, Drake does not offer admission to any level of study in the pharmacy program for the spring semester.
 Students may only be admitted as first-year pharmacy students (P1) for the fall semester.

-The PharmD is a clinical entry-level doctorate program that allows graduates to sit for the national licensing examination.
+The PharmD is a clinical entry-level doctorate degree that allows graduates to sit for the national licensing examination.
 The College of Pharmacy and Health Sciences does not offer a master's or PhD in any pharmacy related field.